Wednesday, June 19, 2013

 Concentration (samadhi)

-Knowledge and vision of things as they are (yathabhutañanadassana)
+vision of things as they are (yathabhutañanadassana)

 Disenchantment (nibbida)